R-Rudolph/network-visualizer/README.md

     make

-This will generate the binary named network-visualizer.
+This will generate the binary named network-visualizer. network-visualizer needs priviledged network access, it has to be executed either priviledged
+    sudo ./network-visualizer
+or given the proper capabilities before executing
+    sudo setcap cap_net_raw+ep network-visualizer